-In your classroom, do you utilize call and response?
-You’ll get here the Best teacher call and response for students with details.
 Sports events, concerts, and even the military have all been used to get students’ attention in the past decade.
 But nothing beats hearing the students respond to a phrase called out by a teacher in front of the classroom.

-What are the call and responses?
+What are the calls and responses?

 A call and response is an interaction between a Teacher (the “caller”) and students (the “responders”) in which the speaker makes a statement or asks a question, and the audience responds in some way.
 This can be a verbal response, such as by repeating a phrase or answering a question, or a nonverbal response, such as clapping or raising their hand.